neonima/action/README.md

 # Action: A Go Actor Model Library

 **Action** is a lightweight actor model library for Go that simplifies concurrency by encapsulating state and message handling within actors.
-This approach improves code maintainability and safety in high-concurrency scenarios.
+By enforcing single-threaded execution of actions, it avoids the complexity of manual synchronization (like mutexes), trading fine-grained control for predictability and maintainability — especially in high-concurrency scenarios.

 ## Features